Man shot dead at Paris Orly airport after taking soldier's gun: Official

 - Posted 18 Mar 2017 16:35

-PARIS: Security forces at Paris' Orly airport on Saturday (Mar 18) shot dead a man who took a weapon from a soldier, the interior ministry said, adding that nobody else was hurt in the incident.
+PARIS: Security forces at Paris' Orly airport on Saturday (Mar 18) shot dead a man who grabbed a weapon from a soldier, as France was on alert just weeks away from presidential elections.

-Witnesses said the airport was evacuated following the shooting at around 8.30am (3.30pm Singapore time).
+The second largest airport in the French capital was evacuated following the shooting at around 8.30am (3.30pm Singapore time) and both terminals were closed, airport authorities said.

-"A man took a weapon from a soldier then hid in a shop in the airport before being shot dead by security forces," an interior ministry spokesman told AFP.
+"A man took a weapon from a soldier then hid in a shop in the airport before being shot dead by security forces," interior ministry spokesman Pierre-Henry Brandet told AFP.

 "We had queued up to check in for the Tel Aviv flight when we heard three or four shots nearby," witness Franck Lecam said.

-"The whole airport has been evacuated," the 54-year-old said, confirming what an airport worker, speaking on condition of anonymity, had said earlier.

-"We are all outside the airport, about 200 metres from the entrance," Lecam said.
+"We are all outside the airport, about 200 metres from the entrance," the 54-year-old Lecam said.

 "There are policemen, emergency workers and soldiers everywhere in all directions.
 A security official told us that it happened near gates 37-38 where Turkish Airlines flights were scheduled."